Skip to Main Content

 BRICS Summits

 Summits for BRICS Countries (Brazil, Russia, China, India, and South Africa) have been held since the first, held in Russia in 2009; South Africa joined in 2011.
 Since then summits have been held annually.
 The fourth summit is the first to have a (known) official web site.
-Many ssummit sites are no longer maintained.
+Many summit sites are no longer maintained.

 For key documents produced at these summits see the University of Toronto Brics Information Center.